-- Have the potential to accelerate urban redevelopment, enhance our municipal image and further stimulate the city and capital region's economic growth and development. - Meet current and future NHL standards and the needs of the Edmonton Oilers. - Maximize multi-purpose opportunities for non-hockey activities such as concerts and major events.
+- Have the potential to accelerate urban redevelopment, enhance our municipal image and further stimulate Edmonton and the region's economic growth and development. - Meet current and future NHL standards and the needs of the Edmonton Oilers. - Maximize multipurpose opportunities for nonhockey activities such as concerts and major events. - Meet community expectations and inspire community support for the project.